Subspace Selected Variational Quantum Configuration Interaction with a Partial Walsh Series

-\emph{Conclusions and Discussion.--} Here, we present a variational quantum algorithm to estimate the ground-state energies of molecular Hamiltonians.
+\textit{Conclusions and Discussion--} Here, we present a simple mapping of CI wavefunctions to quantum circuits, which is extended to a variational quantum algorithm for the ground-state energies of molecular Hamiltonians.
 This algorithm has two key steps, the first is preparing a state of physically-relevant bitstrings and the second is transforming the amplitudes of each SD with the truncated set of Walsh operators.
 After selecting the $D$ desired CI coefficients, we increase the parameter space to generate a full-rank transformation.
-A full-rank transformation can be generated by including $D\textrm{log}D$ randomly selected Walsh functions for the partial WFT~\cite{Tropp:2011}.
-The wavefunction \emph{Ansatz} can be prepared with $\mathcal{O}(D\textrm{log}D)$ CNOT gates, and a $\mathcal{O}(D^2\textrm{log}^2D)$ classical operation.
-Furthermore, the \emph{Ansatz} does not form a 2-design because it is diagonal and commutative, which mitigates the emergence of barren plateaus~\cite{McClean:2016, Ragone:2024, Qi:2026}.
+A full-rank transformation can be generated by including $D\textrm{log}D$ randomly selected Walsh functions for the partial WFT.~\cite{Tropp:2011} The wavefunction \textit{Ansatz} can be prepared with $\mathcal{O}(D\textrm{log}D)$ CNOT gates, and an $\mathcal{O}(D^2\textrm{log}^2D)$ classical operation.
+Furthermore, the \textit{Ansatz} does not form a 2-design because it is diagonal and commutative, which mitigates the emergence of barren plateaus,~\cite{McClean:2016, Cerezo:2021, Ragone:2024, Qi:2026} though quantum variational optimization is generally susceptible to flat regions of the potential surface, heavily dependent on the \emph{Ansatz}.~\cite{Cerezo:2021} A more complete understanding of the convergence behavior of VQE and other quantum algorithms with the Walsh \emph{Ansatz} is currently under investigation.

 The subspace preparation step of the algorithm is very flexible.
 The only requirement is that a uniform superposition is created between the bitstrings of the subspace of interest, while all other amplitudes are zero.
-Through subspace selection, one can impose other symmetries such as parity or translational symmetry in condensed matter models~\cite{Altland:1997, Arovas:2022}.
-Effective application of symmetries remains an important tool in classical many-body methods, and our subspace selection protocol can act to symmetry-adapt wavefunctions in quantum algorithms~\cite{Gard:2020, Lacroix:2020, Selvarajan:2022, Nepomechie:2024}.
+Through subspace selection, one can impose other symmetries such as parity or translational symmetry in condensed matter models.~\cite{Altland:1997, Arovas:2022} Effective application of symmetries remains an important tool in classical many-body methods, and the subspace selection protocol can act to symmetry-adapt wavefunctions in quantum algorithms.~\cite{Gard:2020, Lacroix:2020, Selvarajan:2022, Nepomechie:2024}